philschonholzer/bones-gulp-starter-kit/readme.md

 Note: both the `build` and `dist` directories are disposable and can be regenerated from the contents of `src`.
 You aren't likely to want to edit files in this folders but you may want to open them up to diagnose issues with the build process itself.

-## Docker
+## DOCKER

-This starter kit is so easy and fast because of Docker.
+This starter kit is so easy and fast thanks to Docker.
 If you start this starter kit multiple times you need to rename the DB name (`WORDPRESS_DB_NAME`) in the `docker-compose.yml` otherwise you will have conflicts.
 The DB will be shared in case you don't rename it!